kanaka/mal/README.md

 ### Scheme (R7RS) ###

-The Scheme implementation of mal has been tested with Chibi-Scheme 0.7.3, Kawa 2.4, Gauche 0.9.5, CHICKEN 4.11.0, Sagittarius 0.8.3, Cyclone 0.6.3 (Git version) and Foment 0.4 (Git version).
+The Scheme implementation of MAL has been tested with Chibi-Scheme 0.10, Kawa 3.1.1, Gauche 0.9.6, CHICKEN 5.1.0, Sagittarius 0.9.7, Cyclone 0.32.0 (Git version) and Foment 0.4 (Git version).
 You should be able to get it running on other conforming R7RS implementations after figuring out how libraries are loaded and adjusting the `Makefile` and `run` script accordingly.

 ```
 cd impls/scheme
-make symlinks
 # chibi
 scheme_MODE=chibi ./run
 # kawa